fblscode/Fbls.jl/README.md

     upsert!(bars, brec)

-    # calling isdirty() without specifying columns checks all columns in table
+    # Calling isdirty() without specifying columns checks all columns in table
     @assert !isdirty(brec, bars)

-    # record revision is increased on each upsert!
+    # Record revision is increased on each upsert
     @assert brec[revision(bars)] == 2

     # Tables can be dumped to and loaded from any IO stream